Ganghwado, also called Ganghwa island (강화도 in Korean) is Korea’s fifth largest island located 1 hour from Seoul.

-You will be able to admire the Dolmens, visit beautiful temples, enjoy some relaxing time at the beach, and see many fortresses witness of the island’s important past.
+You will be able to admire the Dolmens, visit beautiful temples, enjoy some relaxing time at the beach, see many fortresses witness the island’s important past.

 We lived in Korea for 3 years and wrote many posts about things to do in this country.
 You can check them all here.

 - 99 BEST THINGS.
 TO DO IN SOUTH KOREA

 - WHEN IS THE BEST TIME TO VISIT SOUTH KOREA?

 - BEST THINGS TO VISIT IN SEOUL